-The area was first surveyed by U.S. Army Engineers in 1849 for possible use as a coastal defense area and the engineers recommended both Egmont and Mullet keys for military utilization, however, nothing would be built for years.
+U.S. Army Engineers first surveyed the area in 1849 for possible use as a coastal defense area, and the engineers recommended both Egmont and Mullet Keys for military utilization; however, nothing would be built for years.

-In 1898, when the United States became involved in a conflict in Cuba leading to the Spanish American War, citizens of Tampa to demanded military defenses for Tampa Bay.
-The Spanish-American War was short-lived ending in August 1898.
+In 1898, when the United States became involved in a conflict in Cuba leading to the Spanish American War, citizens of Tampa demanded military defenses for Tampa Bay.
+The Spanish-American War was short-lived, ending in August 1898.
 However, plans for the fort were continued.

-On May 25, 1923, both Fort De Soto and Fort Dade were abandoned, leaving one caretaker at each post.
-Many storms took their toll on the fort but by October 1932, there were still 26 of the original 29 post buildings standing.
+On May 25, 1923, Fort De Soto and Fort Dade were abandoned, leaving one caretaker at each post.
+Many storms took their toll on the fort, but by October 1932, 26 of the original 29 post buildings were still standing.
 In October of that year, Battery Bigelow collapsed and was swallowed by the Gulf of Mexico.

 In September 1938, the Pinellas County Board of County Commissioners bought a 271-acre tract on Mullet Key for $12,500.
-Two years later, however, the War Department made a decision to turn Mullet Key into a bombing range.
-The tract was then sold back to the federal government for $18,404 and it returned to military status as a subpost of MacDill Field in June 1941.
+Two years later, however, the War Department decided to turn Mullet Key into a bombing range.
+The tract was then sold back to the federal government for $18,404 and returned to military status as a sub-post of MacDill Field in June 1941.

 In August 1948, after the end of World War II, Mullet Key was sold back to Pinellas County for $26,495.24.
 The land included the original 271 acres plus an additional 613 acres.
 By this time, the military structures had been removed or destroyed.